If you never tried alfajores before these will blow your mind. Why? Because they are filled with dulce de leche!

-Seriously, if you never tried alfajores you should as fast as you can.
+If you never tried alfajores, you should as fast as you can.
+Seriously.
 You won't believe what a spoonful of dulce de leche can do to a cookie!
 Mind-blowing.

-I hail from Argentina where dulce de leche was first invented and where the consumption of alfajores is off the charts.
+I hail from Argentina, where dulce de leche was first invented and where the consumption of alfajores is off the charts.
 And I mean that literally: 6M (that's six million!) alfajores are eaten every single day here!
 Every day.
-I live here and I'm still hesitant to admit it so don't worry if you think we're nuts.
-We probably are.

-An alfajor (singular) is a sandwich made of two discs of dough with a filling in between.
+An alfajor (singular) is a sandwich made of two dough discs with a filling in between.

 - Make walnut cookie dough.

-- Cut the cookies half an inch or so and arrange on a cookie sheet lined with parchment paper (image above).
+- Cut the cookies half an inch and arrange them on a cookie sheet lined with parchment paper (image above).

 - Bake them (image below).
 Let cool completely.